Ukranian Boys' Clothes

 Figure 1.--This CDV portrait was taken by Nuzhdenko, Kursk.
 This is in the Ukraine, but the Ukraine was part of Tsarist Russia at the time.
 This makes categorizing photographs by country rather complicated.
-The boy wears a lave trimmed velvet sut, bit with unusual military accessories--a military cap and epaulettes.
+The boy wears a lace-trimmed velvet sut, but with unusual military accessories--a military cap and epaulettes.
 The portrait is undates, but was probably taken about 1890.

-The Ukraine is a Slavic state in southeastern Asia.
-The history of the Ukraine has been closely tied to in recent years.
+Ukraine is a Slavic country in southeastern Europe.
+The Russian and Ukranian people are realted etnically and speak asimilar language.
+The history of Ukraine is closely tied Russia to in recent years.
 The first important Slavic state was Kiev.
+This was in part organized by Viking invaders traveling south along Russia's great rivers.
 The Mongols destroyed the Kiev state (13th century).
 What is now Russian came under Mongol/Tartar domination.
-The Ukraine came under Lithuanian/Polish domination.
-With the rise of the Russian Empire, the Tsars expanded their influence into the eastern Ukraine (17th century).
-With the Polish partitions the Tsars seized most of the Western Ukraine (18th century).
+Ukraine came under Lithuanian/Polish domination.
+With the rise of the Russian Empire, the Tsars expanded their influence into eastern Ukraine (17th century).
+With the Polish partitions the Tsars seized most of Western Ukraine (18th century).
 We have little information at this time on boys' clothing in the Ukraine.
 Given the country's historical experience, we assume that clothing styles were similar to those worn in Russia and Poland.
+One destinuishing feature is destinctive embrodery often used to trim clothing. .

 Geography